osrf/gazebo_tutorials/camera_save/tutorial.md

 Close gazebo after a few seconds.

 The world above will save images to `/tmp/camera_save_tutorial`.
-It has a camera configured to capure images with a 1920x1080 resolution at 30 frames per second.

 ## Examine the images
-Inside `/tmp/camera_save_tutorials` there should be many jpg images numbered sequentialy.
+Inside `/tmp/camera_save_tutorials` there should be many images numbered sequentialy.
-Each one has the same resolution as the camera they were captured from (1920x1080).
+They have the same resolution as the camera they were captured from (1920x1080).
 The first image is called `default_camera_link_my_camera(1)-0000.jpg`.

 # Convert Images to Video